In the public service, do you lose RTTs if you are absent?

 Example :

-For a full-time staff member working 37 hours per week, the reduction quotient of the number of RTT days is equal to 228/12 = 19.
+For a full-time staff member working 37 hours per week, the reduction quotient for the number of days worked in RTT is equal to 228 days worked per year / 12 days in RTT = 19 days.

-When the absence reaches 19 days per year, one day of RTT is deducted from the 12-day capital (2 days when the absence reaches 38 days, etc.).
+If the agent is absent 19 days a year, one day of RTT is deducted from the 12-day principal (2 days if absent 38 days, etc.).

 If the number of RTT days to be deducted is greater than the number of RTT days granted for the year, the deduction is made on year N+1.